PSI-Rockin/DobieStation/README.md

 DobieStation requires a copy of the PS2 BIOS, which must be dumped from your PS2, and can only be run from the command line.
 Loading files from the GUI will be supported in the near future.

 DobieStation takes two arguments from the command line: the name of the BIOS file, and the name of an ELF file.

+## Contributing
+First, review the [Contribution Guide](../master/CONTRIBUTING.md).
+Once you have done so, take a look at the [Task List](../master/TASKS.md) and pick something that interests you.